Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

+\imp{Participants also integrated data- and model-centric strategies to support fairness, ensuring that technical interventions align with fairness requirement objectives.}

-Many data-centric strategies (P3--P6, P13, P14, P17) were considered as part of the fairness requirement handling in software development such as data cleaning, annotation, sanitization, balancing, and domain-specific adaptation. (e.g., “...using data augmentation...delete outliers...”, quoted P6).
+\imp{More specifically,} many data-centric strategies (e.g., P3--P6, P13--P15, P17, P19, P23, P25) were considered as part of the fairness requirement handling in software development such as data cleaning, annotation, sanitization, balancing, and domain-specific adaptation (e.g., ``...using data augmentation...delete outliers...'', quoted P6), \imp{along with model effectiveness-based refinement (e.g., ``...data analysis... consultants define requirements based on their expertise...refining requirements based on model effectiveness...'': P15).} \imp{These practices indicate that fairness handling encompasses concrete technical steps on the data and model side, complementing oversight and iterative refinement to create a holistic approach to promoting fairness in AI systems. }

-Together, these practices illustrate an integrated approach that combines oversight, iterative fairness requirement refinement, and fairness-oriented data and model management to promote fairness in AI models.
+Together, these practices illustrate an integrated approach that combines expert oversight, iterative fairness requirement refinement, and fairness-oriented data and model management to promote fairness in AI models, \imp{going beyond isolated technical fixes to sustain fairness throughout the development process.}.